-Use of Java: The programming examples are written in JavaTM.
 As with any programming language, Java has both advantages and disadvantages.
-Java is a xvi Preface small language.
-There usually is only one way to do something, and this has the happy tendency of encouraging a programmer toward clarity when used correctly.
+Java is a small language.
+There usually is only one language feature to do something, and this has the happy tendency of encouraging a programmer toward clarity when used correctly.
 In this respect, it is superior to C or C++.
 Java serves nicely for defining and using most traditional data structures such as lists and trees.
 On the other hand, Java is quite poor when used to do file processing, being both cumbersome and inefficient.
 It is also a poor language when fine control of memory is required.
 As an example, applications requiring memory management, such as those discussed in Section 12.3, are difficult to write in Java.
 Since I wish to stick to a single language throughout the text, like any programmer I must take the bad along with the good.
 The most important issue is to get the ideas across, whether or not those ideas are natural to a particular language of discourse.
 Most programmers will use a variety of programming languages throughout their career, and the concepts described in this book should prove useful in a variety of circumstances.